 - Warmer brass/gold vintage fixtures with touchless technology;

 - Glass-enclosed shower systems with rain shower heads;

 Homeowners can go decades without paying attention to their home’s front entry door.
 For a fresh architectural update, exceptional curb appeal and better energy efficiency, replace your front door with a striking option that can increase your home’s resale value:

 - Boldly painted steel Craftsman style entry door

 Add Floating Storage

 A common theme between many households: more stuff, less space.
 Solve this problem by adding interlocking, floating storage mounted on walls or ceilings.
 These unique organizers take advantage of horizontal unused space in kitchens and bathrooms, and although they have been around for a while, have been growing in popularity lately.
-Read more about the kitchen open shelving trend here.
+Another one of our articles covers the kitchen open shelving trend in depth.
 Take floating storage one step further and regain floor real estate by installing a freestanding shower stall.